osmanyz/country-timezone/README.md

-# countries-and-timezones
+# Countries and Timezones

 There are 119 countries with time zones.
+I will update it frequently, until I add all the countries.

+NOTE: Country code and phone code will be added soon.